Communities and Evolution:

 By now, the Creature had realised that it had made a horrible mistake.
 It was no longer worth trying to change the ways of nature to fit its own needs.
 From now on, the Creature would let all animals, plants and beings of all kinds live in peace leading a life that was habitual for them, just like the Creature itself wanted to do - spending its Mondays eating mangoes.

-Inspired by the story originally written in English by Ramith Nair.
+Rewritten and inspired by the story originally written in English by Ramith Nair - Thank you!

 – – – – – – – – – –